jmyerston/NEReus/README.md

 ### GPE and LOC

-As **GPE** are annotated the names of any cities, nations, empires, city-states, while the label **LOC** are used to annotate mountains, caves, bodies of water, and any location that is not a city, nation, or empire.
-Note that *ethnonyms*, like *Athenians*, that are used to denote places are annotated as **NORP** to avoid inconsistencies in the annotation schema.
+As **GPE** are annotated the names of any city, nation, empire, city-state, while the label **LOC** is used to annotate mountains, caves, bodies of water, and any location that is not a city, nation, or empire.
+Note that *ethnonyms*, like *Athenians*, that are sometimes used to denote places are annotated as **NORP** to avoid inconsistencies in the annotation schema.
 For instance, in a sentence like "The messenger went to the Egyptians",  Egyptians is labeled as **NORP** and not **GPE**, although 'Egyptians' here denotes Egypt.

 ### PERSON